 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Clinical features and management of heel pain in the young athlete
+Clinical features and management of heel pain in the child or adolescent athlete

-Evaluation of foot and ankle pain in the young athlete
+Evaluation of foot and ankle pain in the child or adolescent athlete

 Overview of running injuries of the lower extremity

 Non-radiographic axial spondyloarthritis, undifferentiated spondyloarthritis, and peripheral spondyloarthritis

 The following organizations also provide reliable health information.